What are your thoughts on the county's Open Budget transparency tool?

 Open Budget gives users the ability to easily convert data from graphs to tables and to download raw data for further analysis.
 You can choose the level of details you’re looking for, from finding out how much an individual department or division spends on an item, to the entire county.
 The application also allows you see how that spending has changed over time.

 This new tool is only one of many ways citizens can interact with Humboldt County and the budget process.
-You can also attend or watch the yearly Interactive, Multi-Site Community Budget Meeting, which takes place on March 3.
-You can also submit comments at the county’s Open Budget discussion forum.
+You can also attend or watch the yearly Humboldt County Roadshows, which take place in February/March.
+You can also submit comments at the county’s Open Humboldt discussion forum.

 Share your thoughts on the new tool.
 Let us know what you like, dislike and how we can make it better!